Google Analytics

 Who was he, I wonder all these years later.
 Where was he on Christmas Day when the pubs were closed?
 It wouldn’t have hurt to have asked would it?
 Casual indifference.
 Young thugs.

-That’s how Phil remembers it.
+That’s how Gilbert remembers it.
 My version is different.
 It wasn’t Bloddo who called us thugs.
 I don’t think we even needed to change channel because David Frost was on when we arrived and Bloddo ogled the Breakaways.
 The TV schedule bears that out.

 I think it happened afterwards as we walked rowdily home with three pints of beer inside.
 We passed a middle-aged couple arm-in-arm.
-The woman whispered “young thugs” which I overheard and repeated to Phil who fell into helpless drunken laughter: a mixture of pride and disbelief because three more unlikely young thugs there could never have been.
+The woman whispered “young thugs” which I overheard and repeated to Gilbert who fell into helpless drunken laughter: a mixture of pride and disbelief because three more unlikely young thugs there could never have been.
 Three grammar school boys!
 We were under-age drinkers if that counts.
 And young thugs.

 Whose version is right?
 Is anything on this blog right?
 Were we called thugs twice?